 Corporate Governance Report

 Corporate Governance Framework

-Daifuku's Board of Directors consists of 10 directors.
+Daifuku's Board of Directors consists of nine directors.
 The directors’ term of office is one year.
-Daifuku holds regular monthly meetings of the Board of Directors to make decisions on fundamental management issues, with extraordinary meetings convened as necessary, on six occasions during the fiscal year ended March 31, 2017.
+The Company holds regular monthly meetings of the Board of Directors, with extraordinary meetings convened, as necessary.

-The two independent outside directors provide insightful advice and recommendations to the Board of Directors based on their abundant experience and extensive knowledge of corporate operations, corporate legal affairs, and accounting, etc. They also ensure the transparency of management and supervise business execution by the inside directors.
+The four independent outside directors provide insightful advice and recommendations to the Board of Directors based on their abundant experience in, and extensive knowledge of, corporate operations, corporate legal affairs, accounting, ESG, etc. from a global perspective.
+They also ensure the transparency of management and supervise business execution by the inside directors.

-Daifuku maintains an Audit & Supervisory Board made up of five Audit & Supervisory Board members, three of whom are elected from outside the Company.
-Daifuku held meetings of the Audit & Supervisory Board on six occasions during the fiscal year ended March 31, 2017.
+The Company maintains an Audit & Supervisory Board made up of four Audit & Supervisory Board members, three of whom are elected from outside the Company, with the remaining member a full-time member from inside the Company.
+The Company held meetings of the Audit & Supervisory Board on eight occasions during fiscal 2021.

 3. Advisory Committee

 The Company has established a voluntary Advisory Committee to strengthen the independence, objectivity, and accountability of the Board of Directors’ functions on the matters of the nomination, dismissal, and the remuneration of directors and corporate officers.
 The Committee consist of at least one representative director and three or more members, including one or more outside directors, and meets at least three times a year.
 The Committee is chaired by one of the outside directors to ensure its transparency in the course of resolutions.
 The Committee held meetings on five occasions during fiscal 2021.